 The second reiteration of the Chaser was now offered in a sedan and four-door hardtop configuration only.
-Engine wise, the old ones were no longer used and two new 2.0L, 1G versions took their place.
-The same four-speed manual and three-speed automatic were still the only transmission choices avaialble.
+Engine-wise, the old ones were no longer used and two new 2.0L, 1G versions took their place.
+The same four-speed manual and three-speed automatic were still the only transmission choices available.

-Additionally, the Caser was offered with the “Avante” package.
-This included sport tuned suspension and better handling Michelin tires.
+Additionally, the Caser was offered the “Avante” package.
+This included sport-tuned suspension and better handling Michelin tires.
 While its main competitor was still the Nissan Skyline, a new kid on the block called the Nissan Leopard also posed a threat to the Chaser.
 This was mainly due to its lower asking price.

 For the third generation, Toyota did a lot of modifications under the skin of the Chaser.
 This included larger disc brakes and two new 2.5L engines, bringing the total to four.
 There were still only two transmissions to choose from.
 This time you had the option of a five-speed manual or a four-speed automatic.
 In addition, the customer could option one of the 2.0L engines with twin turbos.